AstraZeneca/runnable/docs/concepts/nodes.md

 ### Example as template

-Taking the same example, we can imagine that there is an executor which can deploy the trained ML model and requires a template to be generated as part of the continous integration.
+Taking the same example, we can imagine that there is an executor which can deploy the trained ML model and requires a template to be generated as part of the continuos integration.

 ```yaml
 mode: